Molly Fish Fact and Information You Need to Know

 - Like most animals schools of mollies are socially orient.
 The larger males will kill their rivals by harassing them to death.
 There will generally be one or two young ones that stay out of the way and try to breed when they can which the dominant male might not kill outright.
 Once the dominant males weaken, the next rival will take over.

 - It has the HUGE dorsal fin that is carried by the male in two of its variations.
 The Sailfin Molly can have a dorsal fin that is 1.2 times the height of its body vertically.
-The largest species has a fin that is often 1.5 times as high or even higher.
+The most abundant species has a fin that is often 1.5 times as high or even higher.

 - I wouldn’t say that mollies tolerate other species, it’s more than they ignore them.
 I’ve seen them peck at others in an irritated manner while making no serious attempt to harm them as they do each other.
 Females can also show irritation toward each other.
 When the newborn fry is small, some mollies will eat them.
 So many keepers isolate the gravid (this is the term for the black spot that develops in a pregnant female) females to try to save as many of the young as possible.

 - In a healthy tank, they will soon produce far more fry than it can support.
-The genuine species breed true.
+The certain species breed true.
 The altered ones do not.
 Many mollies sold as the Velifera, are not that species.

 You may also love to read about balloon molly fish, So I am also going through them.